inflearn logo

 • Understand how strings such as e-mail addresses and date formats are processed in a program.

-• Examine various patterns in strings and the different rules governing those patterns.
+• Examine various patterns in strings and different pattern rules.

 • Understand how to represent various patterns using regular expressions and practice applying them.